boersma88/RABBIT/README.md

 2. Set path to the folder "RABBIT_Packages" and Needs["MagicReconstruct`"].

-3. Go through "MagicReconstruct_Tutorial.nb" or "MagicReconstruct_Tutorial.cdf" in the folder "RABBIT_Tutorial".
+3. Go through "MagicReconstruct_Tutorial.nb" in the folder "RABBIT_Tutorial".